Understanding Health Fragility and Stability Margins

 - Adding new stressors (exercise, diets, travel, social demands) too early.

-- Mistaking temporary coping for genuine stability.
+- Mistaking temporary coping for stable capacity.

 - Ignoring environments that consistently worsen fragility.

-- Confusing feeling “wired” with actual resilience—it’s often instability.
+- Confusing feeling “wired” with stable capacity.

-- Not prioritizing rest and recovery.
+- Overlooking rest and recovery.

 Bottom line